Consumer Protection Notice

 Eligibility – Individuals

-• The applicant has met eligibility requirements and received/applied for a heat pump rebate available from the U.S. Department of Energy under the Inflation Reduction Act of 2022 (Home Energy Rebates).
+• The applicant must meet eligibility requirements and received/applied for a heat pump rebate available from the U.S. Department of Energy under the Inflation Reduction Act of 2022 (Home Energy Rebates).
 Note that this program is still under development.
 Minnesota will align requirements for the federal and state rebate programs when possible.

 • The applicant owns the Minnesota residence where the heat pump will be installed.

-• The applicant has had an energy audit conducted within the last 18 months by a certified Building Analyst Technician issued by the Building Performance Institute, or an allowable certification that is announced at the launch of the program.
+• The applicant has an energy audit conducted in the last 18 months by a certified Building Analyst Technician issued by the Building Performance Institute, or another allowable certification that will be announced at the launch of this program.

 • Either:

-• The applicant has installed in the applicant’s residence the amount of insulation and the air sealing measures recommended by the auditor, or
+• The applicant has installed in their residence the amount of insulation and the air sealing measures recommended by the auditor, or

-• The auditor has otherwise determined that the amount of insulation and air sealing measures in the residence are sufficient to enable effective heat pump performance.
+• The auditor has determined that the amount of insulation and air sealing measures in the residence are sufficient for effective heat pump performance.

 • Any other requirements set forth in the federal Home Energy Rebate Program.
 Visit the Home Energy Rebates page to learn more.